-- if you had already ascertained the identity of the individual as required and you have no doubts about that previous identification information; or - if you believe that doing so would inform the individual that you are submitting a suspicious transaction report.
+- if you had already ascertained the identity of the individual as required and you have no doubts about that previous identification information; - if you believe that doing so would inform the individual that you are submitting a suspicious transaction report.

-In this context, reasonable measures to ascertain the identity of an individual include using either of the options available to identify individuals who are not physically present.
-They also include asking the individual for an identification document.
+In this context, reasonable measures to ascertain the identity of an individual include asking the individual for an identification document.
+They also include using either of the options available to ascertain the identity of individuals who are not physically present.
 However, reasonable measures exclude any method that you believe would inform the individual that you are submitting a suspicious transaction report.